How to Create a Travel Itinerary (Step-by-Step Travel Planning Guide)

 - Do I want to prioritize sights, food, or experiences?

-- Do I like structure or flexibility more?
+- Do I prefer structure or flexibility?

 Here’s how that looks in real life: